sourcecred/docs/community/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

+For possibly unintentional breaches of the code of conduct, you may want to respond to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
-If you believe someone is violating the code of conduct, please report this in a timely manner (see How to Submit a Report).
+If you believe someone is violating the code of conduct and have decided to submit a report, please report this in a timely manner.
 Code of conduct violations reduce the value of the community for everyone.
 The SourceCred community takes reports of misconduct very seriously and are committed to preserving and maintaining the welcoming nature of our community.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

+### Confidentiality

 All reports will be kept confidential, with the exception of cases where the Benevolent Dictator determines the report should be shared with law enforcement.
 In those cases, the report will be shared with the proper legal authorities.

 In some cases the Benevolent Dictator may determine that a public statement will need to be made.
 If that’s the case, the identities of all involved parties and reporters will remain confidential unless those individuals instruct us otherwise.

-For possibly unintentional breaches of the code of conduct, you may want to respond to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
-If you would prefer not to do that, please report the issue (see How to
-Submit a Report).

 ### How to Submit a Report